opentox/loael-paper/loael.md

-In order to compare the performance of *in silico* read across models with experimental variability we are using compounds with multiple measurements as a test set (375 measurements, 155 compounds). `lazar` read across predictions were obtained for 155 compounds, 37
+In order to compare the performance of *in silico* read across models with experimental variability we used compounds with multiple measurements as a test set (375 measurements, 155 compounds). `lazar` read across predictions were obtained for 155 compounds, 37